cathaypacific8747/xdhacks/README.md

 - [ ] Dashboard template - Clicking on complete offer refreshes page.
 - [ ] Listing API - Deleting Listing causes all offers to be deleted.

-- [ ] Chat API - Send message
-- [ ] Chat API - Get message
+- [ ] Message API - System messages
-- [ ] Dashboard template - Recieve functionality
+- [ ] Dashboard Template - System messages
-- [ ] Chat API - Mark as read

 - [ ] How to use website Template
 - [ ] About us